-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 9, the national coverage determination governing Medicare reimbursement for phaco-emulsification cataract extraction, with an effective date of January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for phacoemulsification cataract extraction, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table